Updated: Feb 6

-Voigtländer range of beautiful manual focus prime lenses is extensive, as the oldest lens maker in the world from Germany and passionately hand crafted in Japan today, they offer a variety of high-end camera lenses, with exceptional image quality, crafted with timeless designs, names & form factor that have been perfected over centuries.
+Voigtländer range of beautiful manual focus prime lenses is extensive & exquisite.
+The oldest lens maker in the world from Germany, now passionately hand crafted in Japan since 1999 by Cosina.
+They offer a variety of high-end camera lenses, with exceptional image quality, crafted with timeless designs, names & form factor that have been perfected over centuries.
 Most of them have either become iconic or are synonymous with reference grade lenses of all times.
-Quite understandably, many of our customers express their desire to own all of our lenses, an epitome of class, perfection & precision engineering, as each one of them tell their own unique story in their own beautiful way, capturing life moments like no other lens in the world does with such finesse & soul.
-You can also read a brief history of Voigtländer here.
+Quite understandably, many of our customers express their desire to own all of our lenses as its an epitome of class, perfection & precision engineering.
+Each one of them tell their own unique story in their own beautiful way, capturing life moments with such finesse & soul.
+You can also read a brief history of Voigtländer here & here.

-Firstly, All Voigtländer lenses are beautiful High-End precision optics that have their own unique character, deliver exceptional micro-contrast, signature rendering, superb ergonomics with top build quality & durability.
+First of all, all Voigtländer lenses are beautiful high-end precision optics that have their own unique character, deliver exceptional micro-contrast, known for its signature rendering, superb ergonomics with top build quality & durability.
 They are made of highest quality of glass which lays the foundation for its exceptional performance.
-The fanatical approach to achieving very high refractive index of not just the individual glass elements, but also the entire set when grouped together in a high quality metal barrel is simply extraordinary.
+The fanatical approach to achieving very high refractive indexes of not just the individual glass elements but also as a set when all elements are grouped together is simply extraordinary.
 All lenses are measured & passed only when they meet those tight tolerances to ensure precise life long operation and consistency.
-Besides, the entire process of glass formation and coatings is carried out in such a way that they exhibit no wear for years together, regardless of how rigorously the lens is used.
-As a manual focus prime lens, the glass elements are directly coupled to the focusing ring, allowing precise focusing control and bring an exquisite feel while doing so.
+Besides, the entire in-house process of glass formation and coatings is carried out in such a way that they exhibit no wear for years together, regardless of how rigorously the lens is used.
+As a manual focus prime lens, the glass elements are directly coupled to the focusing ring, which provides precise focusing control and bring an exquisite feel while doing so.

 Secondly, the lenses are made to meet or exceed the highest standards of the best lenses ever produced.
 There are four main reasons for that -

-everything is made from scratch in our own factories in Japan.
+everything is made from scratch in Cosina's own factories in Japan.
 All lenses are 100% made in Japan by Cosina

 we benchmark and control the selection & quality of materials to be used and even make our own tools to exacting standards